SIMITGROUP/olapengine/README.md

 It support max 3 level hierarchy of dimension, but it not yet support drill down, roll up at the moment.
 Beside, it won't auto break date into hierarchy column.

-Refer example1.php to see how it work
+Refer wiki to see how it work